Houdini 20.5 Nodes Geometry nodes

 When displaying multi-vector fields, the vector field of the first instance is red and the other vector fields are blue.
 When displaying a field computed over primitives, a set of instances is displayed for every member triangle in the internal triangulation of faces with four or more vertices.

-Displays the vectors at a precalculated scale such that the field vectors are easier to discern.
+Prescale for Viewing: mode displays the vectors at a precalculated scale such that the field vectors are easier to see.

-Rescales the current viewing scale of the vectors by any factor.
+Rescales the current viewing scale of the field vectors by any factor.

 The default value is 1.